dyaom/ScalableOversightProject/README.md

 pip install -r requirements.txt
 ```

-If your hardware supports PyTorch on GPU, update your `torch` installation with the command from https://pytorch.org/get-started/locally/, updating the installed version.
-For example, on Windows with CUDA 12.6,
-> pip3 install --update torch torchvision --index-url https://download.pytorch.org/whl/cu126

 ## Running the Project

 First, ensure that the correct dataset is located in `data/dataset/`.
 The dataset should be a three-column `.csv` file, with exactly the columns `description`, `resume_accept`, `resume_reject`.
 Each row represents one resume pair and one experiment.